mxschlz/exptools2/README.md

 Setting the `verbose` argument to `True` prints a bunch of stuff to the terminal while running your experiment (such as timing/onset of phases/trials) which may be nice during testing/debugging your experiment.
 As printing to `stdout` takes non-trivial amount of time, set this parameter to `False` when you're running your experiment for real.

 ### The `load_during_next` argument (ADVANCED)
 This option (default `None`) is quite "advanced".
-It allows you to specify a particular phase during which `exptools2` should load the next trial.
+It allows you to specify a particular phase during which `psypy` should load the next trial.
 This option is useful when you don't want to initialize all trials before running your trial-loop, for example when this would take very long time (e.g., when loading thousands of images in a rapid visual processing experiment).
 When using this method, your session class should have a method called `create_trial` with a single argument reflecting the index of the trial that should be loaded.
 You are responsible of making sure that, given a particular trial-index, the correct trial will be loaded.
 To "load" a trial, you could append it to a list of trials, e.g., `self.trials`:

 ```python